matevzv/SensorManagementSystem/docs/installation_win.md

 This can be done by clicking on the fork button.

   -Clone the repository to your computer (change _username_ with your Github user name).

+#####First method:

   This can be done by clicking on the "Clone in Desktop" button.

+  The button is on the right side of the page.

+#####Second method:

+  Open GitHub app from your computer.

+    Select Clone then you select the repository you want to clone and at the end you click on "Clone".

+#####Third method:

+    Press the Win key, type cmd.exe, and press Ctrl + Shift + Enter to run the Command Prompt as Administrator.

+    In the directory you want to make the clone : git clone https://github.com/username/SensorManagementSystem.git